mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 Racial Pride The Vargr see themselves as a unique people, a race chosen by the Ancients and uplifted to be an intelligent race.
 In their eyes, this makes the Vargr special and sets them apart from the other major races, since only the Vargr have such esteemed origins.

 This pride not only unites the Vargr as a race but it takes other forms as well.
 Some groups believe in racial superiority, which has led to two schools of thought on the subject.
 Those who follow the so called 'high superiority' school propose that the Vargr were designed to be better than other races, that the Ancients designed them to be nothing less than perfect.
 Proponents of the
-'low superiority' school maintain that they were the original sapient race on Terra and the Ancients moved them to Lair so the Vargr would not interfere with the genetic engineering of humans from the Terran apes.
+'low superiority' school maintain that they were the original sapient race on Terra and the Ancients moved them to Lair so the Vargr would not interfere with the genetic engineering of humans from the [[Terra|Terran]] apes.

 As with all things in Vargr society, there are numerous other ideas supported by scientists, politicians and religious groups.
 A minority of Vargr even have the view that their origins make them an inferior race and these troubled souls feel that they have to prove their worth by taking dangerous and extraordinary actions.